PurdueDualityLab/PTM-Naming/Naming_anomaly_detection/CL/README.md

-# Contrastive Learning Solution
+# Overview

-Train and evaluate contrastive learning solution for analyzing defects in PTM repositories
+This folder includes all the scripts and data used in our contrastive learning pipeline (CL, RQ4).

 ## Example Usage (Longformer)